 Solopreneurs and small teams hosting brief video meetings

-Small businesses needing cloud storage and streaming functionality
+Businesses needing cloud storage and streaming functionality

-Small to mid-size businesses needing recording transcripts and unlimited whiteboard use
+Businesses needing recording transcripts and unlimited whiteboard use

-Small to mid-size businesses needing basic business phone functionality
+Companies needing basic business phone functionality

 Enterprise businesses wanting unlimited cloud storage and a full-featured business phone